instana/client-python/docs/EventSettingsApi.md

 Get all Website Smart Alert Configs

 Gets all the Website Smart Alert Configuration pertaining to a specific website.
-Configurationss are sorted by creation date in descending order.
+Configurations are sorted by creation date in descending order.

 ### Example